jio-gl/human-bias/README.md

 ## 3. Code Structure

 - **`get_all_tickers_info()`**
-  Fetches 24-hour ticker stats (price changes, volumes, etc.) for all symbols on Binance.
+  Fetches 24‑hour ticker stats (price changes, volumes, etc.) for all symbols on Binance.
 - **`compute_beauty_score(df, alpha=0.5)`**
   Calculates a “beauty_score” for each symbol based on **(alpha × priceChangePercent) + ((1−alpha) × log(volume))**.
   - By default, it **filters out** symbols with negative returns.
   - Uses **log(volume)** to keep large numbers on a comparable scale.
 - **`select_top_symbols(df, quote_symbol="USDT", top_n=5, min_volume=100_000)`**
-  - Filters out stablecoins and low-volume pairs.
+  - Filters out stablecoins and low‑volume pairs.
   - Sorts by **beauty_score** in descending order.
   - Returns the top N symbols.
 Also prints debug info (the top 30 or 100 for transparency).
 - **`beauty_contest_bot(quote_symbol="USDT", top_n=5, trade_capital_usdt=100)`**